pism/pism/doc/sphinx/climate_forcing/atmosphere.rst

 :|implementation|: ``pism::atmosphere::WeatherStation``

-This model component reads scalar time-series of the near-surface air temperature and precipitation from a file specified using the :opt:`-atmosphere_one_station_file` option and uses them at *all* grid points in the domain.
+This model component reads scalar time-series of the near-surface air temperature and precipitation from a file specified using :config:`atmosphere.one_station.file` and uses them at *all* grid points in the domain.
 In other words, resulting climate fields are constant in space but not necessarily in time.